matomo-org/developer-documentation/docs/tracking-api-clients.md

 If you are building Android apps, you can use the Android Java client to send tracking data to your Piwik server.

 Learn more and download Piwik Android SDK on Github at [github.com/piwik/piwik-sdk-android](https://github.com/piwik/piwik-sdk-android).

+### Appcelerator Titanium Module

+If you are building Mobile apps using Appcelerator Titanium, use the Piwik Analytics Module for Titanium to measure how users are navigating and consuming your apps.
+Learn more and download the Piwik Module for Titanium at [github.com/manumaticx/ti.piwik](https://github.com/manumaticx/ti.piwik).

+## Client libraries

 ### PHP client